 FAA Medical Certificates

+FAA approved Aviation Medical Examiners (AMEs) can issue one of three medical certificates, each having progressively greater restrictions.
 Students are required to show proof that they hold a current First Class medical certificate to gain formal admission into the program.
 This increases the likelihood of identifying a medical condition that could eventually prohibit someone from flying.
-For a list of AMEs, visit ame.cami.jccbi.gov.
+For students under the age of 40, this certificate is good for five years from the date of issue.
+For students 40 or older, the certificate is good for two years from the date of issue.
+For a list of AME’s visit www.faa.gov/pilots/amelocator.

 Students who already hold a current Second or Third Class medical certificate may request a waiver of proof of the First Class medical certificate through JCC’s director of aviation.